 Articles 56 – 60 EC Treaty

-Articles 56 to 60 of the EC Treaty guarantee the fundamental freedom of the European Union in relation to free movement of capital.
-In particular Article 56 states the following:
+Articles 56 to 60 of the EC Treaty guarantee the fundamental freedom of the EU in relation to free movement of capital.
+In particular Article 56 states:

-In order for the European Union Internal Market to be guaranteed it is essential that capital is able to be moved freely from European Union Member State to European Union Member State.
-Free movement of capital is one of the key ingredients of the Single Market or the Internal Market as it enables integrated, open, competitive and efficient European financial markets and services.
+For the EU Internal Market to be guaranteed it is essential that capital is able to be moved freely between EU member states.
+Free movement of capital is one of the key ingredients of the Internal Market (or Single Market) as it enables integrated, open, competitive and efficient European financial markets and services.

-The free movement of capital has benefits for all of us both in an individual capacity but also for business which will then have a knock on effect for consumers.
+The free movement of capital has benefits for all of us both in an individual capacity but also for business – which then has a knock-on benefit for consumers.

-Citizens are thus provided with the ability to do many operations abroad for example opening bank accounts, buying shares in non-domestic companies, investing where the best return is and even going as far as purchasing property.
+It enables citizens to do many operations abroad, such as opening bank accounts, buying shares in non-domestic companies, investing where the best return is and purchasing property.

-The free movement of goods and services and the internal market is also guaranteed by enabling companies from other Member States to receive investment from companies and individuals from a Member State in which they may try wish to break into the market in but previously did not have the financial capabilities or the awareness of that market.
+The free movement of goods and services and the internal market is also promoted by enabling companies from other member states to receive investment from companies and individuals from a member state in which they may try wish to break into the market but previously did not have the financial capabilities or the awareness of that market.

-There are certain exceptions to the free movement of capital within the European Union Member States and also within those countries having trade agreements with the European Union.
+There are certain exceptions to the free movement of capital within the EU member states and also within those countries having trade agreements with the EU.
 These are mostly in relation to taxation, prudential supervision, public policy considerations and financial sanctions agreed under the Common Foreign and Security Policy.

-Specifically sanctions and strict controls have been put in place in order to monitor suspicious transactions which may involve the movement of criminal funds through money laundering.
+Specifically, sanctions and strict controls have been put in place to monitor suspicious transactions which may involve the movement of criminal funds through money laundering.
 If such transactions are found by financial institutions they are required to notify the requisite authorities of any such transactions.

-More recently with the increasing fears concerned with terrorist activity additional controls have been put in place in order to try and track funds being used to prepare or to support terrorist attacks.
+More recently with the increasing fears concerned with terrorist activity, additional controls have been put in place to try and track funds being used to prepare or to support terrorist attacks.